dark7god/pulsar/README.md

 Loop
 ====
 All functions are bound to a loop, generally you will only need one.
-(See libev loops for more info)
+(See libuv loops for more info)
 ```lua
 local loop = pulsar.newLoop()
 ```